ocanzillon/angular-loading-indicator/README.md

 }
 ```

 As every interceptor, it must be defined in `app.module.ts` file in the providers section.
+This one should be in the first position.

 ## Service